User guideAI DetectionScanning repositories

 • Planning components: Task planning and execution orchestration code

-AI agents may have elevated access to external systems and data.
-Review agent implementations carefully for security and compliance implications.
+AI agents often have access to external systems and data.
+Review agent implementations for security and compliance issues.

 Compliance tab

-The Compliance tab maps your scan findings to EU AI Act requirements and generates a compliance checklist.
-This helps identify regulatory obligations based on the AI technologies detected in your codebase.
+The Compliance tab maps scan findings to EU AI Act requirements and generates a checklist based on the AI technologies found in your code.

 The compliance mapping covers key requirement categories: